linode/docs/docs/applications/cloud-storage/access-your-box-account-from-your-linode.md

 ## Set Box's Mount Point

-The following step will create an empty directory where Box will live and all of your Box files and folders will appear here.
+The following step will create an empty directory where Box will live and all of your Box files and folders will appear.
 You can mount it anywhere, but `/home/example_user/box` will be used for this guide.

 1. Create a mount point: